helemysm/attention_exoplanets/README.md

 `attention_analysis.py`: calculation of the entropy of each layer and their heads

+`network.py`: In this class we instantiate the model and create the neural network ready to learn.

+`positional_encoding.py`: creation of two types of positional encoding, one considers the t of [[1]](#1) and the second considers the observation time $t_ime$.

 ### Experiment

 This implementation includes `experiment` parameter, which is linked to `commet.ml`.
 If you don't want to display the results via commet, you can comment or remove everything related to this variable, and just use the `logger`.